hyperledger/identus-edge-agent-sdk-ts/README.md

-# Welcome to Atala PRISM TypeScript SDK
+# Atala PRISM TypeScript SDK

-Atala PRISM TypeScript SDK provides a library and documentation for developers to build TypeScript-based SSI applications with Atala PRISM.
-It provides a set of utilities for building SSI Edge Agents speaking DIDComm V2 protocols.

-## Basic considerations

-### Atala PRISM

 Atala PRISM is a self-sovereign identity (SSI) platform and service suite for verifiable data and digital identity.
 Built on Cardano, it offers core